valantic/vue-template/README.md

 #### Setup

-When Using Code from another File (Composition based) or accessing Component Elements via ref, the code it needs to be defined in the Setup Method.
+When Using Code from another File (Composition based) or accessing Component Elements via ref, the code needs to be defined in the Setup Method.
 The setup Method needs to have a proper Return Type by defining an Interface:

 ```ts